Survey of Gravitationally Lensed Objects in HSC Imaging (SuGOHI). IX. Discovery of Strongly Lensed Quasar Candidates: Data

 \subsection{Catalogs}

 The standard way of selecting large numbers of quasar candidates is to determine “color cuts” via optical (or infrared) photometry \citep[e.g.][]{WuEtal15,PetersEtal15}.
-In order to determine the cuts, we use the spectroscopic classification in SDSS DR16, containing stars, galaxies, and quasars.
+In order to determine the cuts, we use the spectroscopic classification in SDSS DR16 \citep{AhumadaEtal20}, containing stars, galaxies, and quasars.

 We then perform a cross-match search, within radii of $1\arcsec$ and $2\arcsec$ to acquire HSC ($grizy$) photometry and unWISE ($W1/2$) photometry \citep{SchlaflyEtal19}, respectively.
+A larger tolerance is applied for the infrared photometry to account for the poor seeing conditions ($>1.2\arcsec$) in the $WISE$ survey.
 We only select the objects with a magnitude of $i<22$, and the color-color diagrams are shown in \fref{fig:sdss}.
-For the quasar selection, we apply the color cuts of $g-r<1$, $r-i<1$, $i-z<0.75$, $z-y>-0.5$, $y-W1>2$, $y-W2>3$, and $W1-W2>0$, which enable us to remove $\approx97\%$ stars and to preserve $\approx95\%$ quasars.
+For the quasar selection, we apply the color cuts of

+which enable us to remove $\approx97\%$ stars and to preserve $\approx95\%$ quasars.
 The numbers of the SDSS sample are listed in \tref{tab:sdss}.